drshika/tanpura-app/PROPOSAL.md

 ### Week 3:
 **Code:**
-- [ ] Finalize increase and decrease tanpura speed
-- [ ] Look into changing pitch and/or
+- [x] Look into changing pitch and/or
-- [ ] Changing the notes that play in the tanpura and implement that (saPaPasa vs saMaMaSa)
+- [ ] Changing the notes that play in the tanpura and implement that (saPaPasa vs saMaMaSa) (not implementing this b/c would need more sound files)

 **Visualizer:**
 - [ ] Add slider or +/- button to change tanpura speed